 The FX trading portfolio at Northern Trust is comprised of spot, forward, and non-deliverable forward currency transactions.
 The portfolio holds no futures, options, or structured derivatives.
-As of December 31, 2014, approximately 99% of FX contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 56 days.
+As of June 30, 2015, approximately 99% of FX contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 53 days.

-Northern Trust trades in 55 different currencies.
+As of June 30, 2015, Northern Trust traded in 53 different currencies.
 In response to changes in liquidity, client demand, and the economic, political and regulatory environment of each currency's domicile, currencies may be dropped from or added to the tradable list and position limits may be revised.